anderson-aristotle/handlebars-training/README.md

 ## Lab: Hands-on with Handlebars

 Handlebars and front end templating will make a whole lot more sense once you have a chance to look at it.
-In your squads discuss and consider the
+In your teams, discuss and consider the following:
-following:

 - Where is the book information coming from?
-- What is happening in the `assets/scripts/index.js` file?
+- What is happening in the `assets/scripts/app.js` file?
 - How many times is `book-listing.handlebars` run?
 - Draw the order in which each separate file is accessed.
 - Be able to explain in plain English what is happening.
 - What happens if you comment out the line that defines `showBooksTemplate`?
 - Uncomment the line `{{> partial}}` from `book-listing.handlebars`, what does it do?
-- What is this new `{{log book}}` syntax all about?
+- What is this `{{log book}}` syntax all about?
   - How might it help us debug our templates?
-- Why do you think we do not commonly use a static value for an HTML ID attribute in templates?
+- Why are we using `data-id` and not just `id` in `book-listing.handlebars`?

-Make sure to note any questions you come across and we'll go over them as a class.
+Make sure to note any questions you come across and we'll go over them together.

 ## Event Delegation